 Should the case be severe, you may have to be referred to an oral surgeon to get the problem fixed.

 What Are The Treatment Options?

 TMD is far from untreatable.
-There are some treatments that can be done at home and some that requires the attention of a doctor.
+There are some treatments that can be done at home and some that require the attention of a doctor.
 However, it’s highly recommended that you seek out medical help when you’re suffering from a TMD.
 Taking painkillers such as aspirin and drinking hot tea is only a temporary solution.

 Most TMD’s are treated with a custom dental tool.
-They are similar to mouth guards and can significantly help prevent the symptoms of a TMD.
+They are similar to mouth guards and can significantly help prevent the symptoms of TMD.
 In addition, they are also non-invasive, making them one of the best ways to treat this problem.

 Another common form of TMD treatment is physical therapy.
-Therapy may include doing various jaw, face and mouth exercises.
+Therapy may include doing various jaw, face, and mouth exercises.
 Some therapy treatments may also utilize hot and cold compresses in order to eliminate the stiffness and alleviate the pain within the temporomandibular joint.
 Your therapist will create a special type of plan, depending on the type of symptoms you’re exhibiting.

 Don’t be alarmed if you have a TMD as it is a very common ailment.
 However, if left untreated, the condition can become very severe, which may require surgery.
 If you’re suffering from any of the symptoms that we’re listed, call Dental Care Associates to get a proper diagnosis.